Reviewable/Reviewable/docs/repositories.md

 It is entirely safe to connect or disconnect a repo at any time without risk of data loss.
 After a review is created, it will not be affected by this toggle.

+{:.tip}
-?> If you previously connected repos, but later revoked the authorization for Reviewable, you will need to re-authorize access to maintain the connection.
+If you previously connected repos, but later revoked the authorization for Reviewable, you will need to re-authorize access to maintain the connection.
 You will see messages at the top of the repo page that prompt you to take action.

 !> If a user has connected a repo but later leaves an organization, it will be necessary for another admin to toggle the repo off and then on to assume control of the connection.
 (Reviewable will send a warning email to the original connector if it detects this situation.)